Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/node/text-to-speech/README.md

 ## Prepare the sample

-* [Download the sample code to your development PC.](/README.md#get-the-samples)
+* [Download the sample code to your development PC.](/README.md#get-the-samples) See the [accompanying article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech?tabs=terminal&pivots=programming-language-javascript) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.
 * Open a command prompt at the quickstart directory, and run `npm install` to install the dependencies of the quickstart.
   This will place the Speech SDK library in the `node_modules` directory.
 * Update the `index.js` file with your configuration: